How to Tie the Double Bowline

 Important Notes on Safety

 Always ensure the Double Bowline is properly tied and backed up with a stopper knot in high-stakes applications.
+Bowline-family loops can work loose when they are repeatedly unweighted and reloaded — the cycling that happens across a multi-pitch climb — so finishing the tail with a backup (a Yosemite tuck or a stopper on the working end) is standard practice for any life-support use.
 Regularly inspect the knot before use, especially in climbing or rescue scenarios.

 Leave a comment